← Back to ArticlesTraining Tips

 Both sports have competitive scenes in the UK.

 Kickboxing competition exists but is more fragmented.
 Different organisations use different rulesets.
-Some allow leg kicks, some don't.
-Some allow knees, others don't.
+Some allow leg kicks, some do not.
+Some allow knees, others do not.
 The competitive scene is messier.

 If competing is your goal, talk to local gyms about their fighters and what shows they compete on.
 Gym culture matters more than sport choice for competitive preparation.